Why is pH important?

 * Expertly trained lab analysts and state-certified water treatment operators

-* Utilities had a monitoring error and a testing error that lead to a notice of violation in 2004 and 2005 respectively.
+* CLTWater had a monitoring error and a testing error that lead to a notice of violation in 2004 and 2005 respectively.

-* Utilities has not had any violations that would impact water quality or customers.
+* CLTWater has not had any violations that would impact water quality or customers.

 Customers who are interested in the facts about our drinking water should click here to view past water quality reports.